pythonprojectsforfun/Zynq_SDR/README.md

 # Zynq_SDR

-Compiled using Vivado 2023.2 for JHU EP 525.742 System On a Chip Lab
+Daniel Wheeler's Lab 6 JHU EP 525.742 System On a Chip Lab

+Compiled using Vivado 2023.2